portovep/pabloporto.me/content/posts/seven-lessons-i-wish-i-knew-as-a-junior-software-engineer.md

 Try to adopt the habits and rituals that allow you to have a decent work-life balance if you want to have a long and fulfilling career. **Investing additional time early in your career, like that extra hour studying every day I mentioned, doesn't mean that you should forget other areas of your life** like your health and relationships.

-**To avoid burning down, you should balance times where you invest more in your career and others where you can just relax and just do your 9 to 5 shift**.
+**To avoid burning out, you should balance times where you invest more in your career and others where you can just relax and just do your 9 to 5 shift**.
 These are some of the rules I set:

 -   No work related stuff on the weekends
 -   Disconnect from the computer in the evenings